Probationary Patrolman Gerald C. Murphy

 Gerald C. Murphy

-Officer Murphy was shot and killed, while off duty and walking home on the lower east side, when three men attempted to rob him.
-As he drew his gun, they attacked him, got his revolver and shot him.
+They attacked him, got his revolver, and shot him as he drew his gun.
 They fled in a taxi as witnesses got the license plate number.
-The three, well known trouble makers, 17, 26, and 26 were apprehended a short time later.
+The three well-known troublemakers, 17, 26, and 26, were apprehended a short time later.
 One had Officer Murphy's service revolver.

 One suspect, 26, was convicted of manslaughter and sent to prison.
 He was paroled in 1978.

-He had served with the New York City Police Department for 6 months and was assigned to the 9th Precinct.
-He wore his fathers badge who was promoted to sergeant a year earlier.
+Officer Murphy had served with the New York City Police Department for six months and was assigned to the 9th Precinct.
+He wore his father's badge, who had been promoted to sergeant a year earlier.

 Bio